-If you have visited Sicily, or even entered a shop selling ceramics all around Italy, you might have notice strange vases in the shape of a human head.
+If you have visited Sicily or even entered a shop selling ceramics all around Italy, you might have noticed strange vases in the shape of a human head.
 These colorful artifacts are called Teste di Moro, Moors heads, and are part of the Sicilian pottery tradition.

 But have you ever wondered why this particular shape and representation?
 This story starts with “once upon a time” but it doesn’t have a happy ending.
 At least for its male protagonist.

 A Bit of History

 So, once upon a time, in the Arabic neighborhood of Kalsa in Palermo, there was a beautiful girl.
 Her father was very jealous so she had to stay home night and day.
 She was only allowed to go out on the home balcony, to take care of flowers and plants, her great passion and source of joy.

 One day, a young Moor, who was walking under her balcony, saw her and fell in love.

 He declared himself and, moved by his words, the girl fell in love too.

 Very soon, the girl discovered that the boy had to return to his country, where there were wives and children waiting for him.
 One night, crazy for the humiliation, the girl killed the boy, cut his head, and made a vase out of it.
 She planted a seed of basil which grew strong and perfumed thanks to the tears she used to shed every night.